 Deb will help bring a business solution to a dispute when possible and is skilled in representing clients in mediations and other settlement proceedings.
 But when litigation is inevitable, she is fully prepared to go to trial or arbitration and to fight for a company and its officers.
-To that end, she litigated a successful six week jury trial in Texas state court in a joint venture dispute.
-Nationally-ranked in Band 1 by Chambers USA, (Chambers & Partners, 2009–2016) in the franchise law category, clients describe her as an “outstanding trial lawyer,” “very poised, thoughtful and smart,” and as “an especially good advocate.”
+To that end, in 2022 Deb successfully led a trial team in a franchise case in the Eastern District of Texas, recently tried a case involving the sale of a franchise company in bankruptcy court, and previously litigated a successful six week jury trial in Texas state court in a joint venture dispute.
+Ranked nationally in Band 1 by Chambers USA, Chambers and Partners, 2009-2023 in the franchise law category, clients have described her as an "outstanding trial lawyer,” “very poised, thoughtful and smart,” and as “an especially good advocate.”

 Deb loves to organize and motivate teams to accomplish short and long term goals.
-She is the Immediate Past Chair of the 2,000-plus member American Bar Association Forum on Franchising.
+She is a past chair of the 2,000-plus member American Bar Association Forum on Franchising.
 She also served the Forum as the editor-in-chief of the Franchise Law Journal and as its publications officer.
 Deb channels her love of sports by litigating sports law-related matters and serving as co-chair of Haynes and Boone’s Sports Law Practice Group.
+She is also a passionate member of the Food, Beverage and Restaurant Practice Group.

 Prior to attending law school, Deb worked in restaurants and taught junior high and college.
 Deb’s unique background helps her bring a practical approach to problem solving and allows her to assist clients to find an individual workable strategy in each case she handles.
 As a skilled and creative trial lawyer, Deb has the experience and flexibility to provide clients with quality representation on a “one size does not fit all” basis.